USA and EU Finalize Comprehensive Customs and Trade Agreement

 Furthermore, the union will open up the member countries' markets for duty-free trade with the USA and buy ”enormous amounts” of American military equipment, reports Bloomberg.

-The EU and the USA have at the same time agreed on duty-free trade of a number of so-called strategic products.
-This includes, among other things, aircraft and aircraft parts, chemicals, semiconductors, and certain agricultural products and natural resources.
+The EU and the USA have also agreed on duty-free trade in a number of so-called strategic products.
+This includes, among other things, aircraft and aircraft parts, chemicals, semiconductors and certain agricultural products and natural resources.

-This puts an end to months of tense negotiations and speculations about a trade war with the potential to seriously damage the global economy.
+It puts an end to months of tense negotiations and speculation about a trade war with the potential to seriously damage the global economy.

 Status quo

 Intensive negotiations have been ongoing between the EU and the USA since April.
-During that time, the EU's exporters have paid 10 percent duty on goods sent to the USA, in addition to existing duties averaging 4.8 percent.
+During that time, the USA has imposed a 10 percent duty on goods from the EU, in addition to existing duties averaging 4.8 percent.
 The new agreement thus means a kind of status quo.

 Prior to the meeting, which was held at Trump's golf resort outside Glasgow, Ursula von der Leyen said that a new trade agreement was about ”rebalancing” trade between the parties, regarding the EU's export surplus and the USA's deficit.